 Awakening creativity among 8 to 11 year olds.
 The NatureSmart School's first program was conducted in November - December 2017 at the Tollygunge Club.

-ASED, along with the University of Kentucky is conducting a year-long project with 10 schools in Eastern India called "Exploring Water Quality in India and Kentucky," funded by the US Consulate, Kolkata.
+ASED, along with the University of Kentucky is conducted a year-long project with 10 schools in Eastern India called "Exploring Water Quality in India and Kentucky," funded by the US Consulate, Kolkata.
 Have a look at the project website here. and check out the news coverage of the same.

 Green Rhinos project in Odhisa, India receives recognition on International Youth Day on 12th August 2017.